-The nuts and bolts of operating an ecommerce store are vastly different from those of running a brick-and-mortar business.
-With this, it’s common for newcomers launching an ecommerce site to seek out recommendations on how to best drive sales and growth for their online stores.
-It’s easy to distinguish a quality online store when you see it — but what goes on behind the curtain that makes ecommerce stores successful?
+The nuts and bolts of operating an eCommerce store are vastly different from those of running a brick-and-mortar business.
+While it’s easy to distinguish a quality online store when you see it — but what goes on behind the curtain that makes them successful?

 When selecting keywords for your product pages and categories, it’s recommended to target specific ones that go beyond broad terms or phrases.
 For instance, choosing a keyword like “women’s hats” isn’t necessarily the best phrase to rely on; your page will likely get lost in a sea of other content.
 Broader keywords are generally more competitive as well, so you’re less likely to obtain a favorable search ranking.
 Opt for more descriptive long-tail keywords instead (such as “women’s winter hats” or “women’s winter wool hats”).
 The more descriptive the keyword, the better.

-The online marketplace is full of competition, so writing engaging product descriptions can help you stand out.
+The online marketplace is full of competition, so writing engaging product descriptions can help your eCommerce brand stand out.
 Highlighting the competitive advantages of your product can make all the difference — be as comprehensive and detailed as possible when describing your products.
 Be sure to include keywords associated with the product in each description so they can appear in user searches.

-In addition, including eye-catching images is also an essential part of product descriptions.
-Most smartphone users — 83% — believe product photos and videos to be “very” or “extremely” influential in their purchasing decisions, which is why focusing on image quality is essential.
+In addition, include eye-catching images in your product descriptions.
+According to a study, most smartphone users — 83% — believe product photos and videos to be “very” or “extremely” influential in their purchasing decisions, which is why focusing on image quality is essential.

 It’s best to work with a professional photographer to capture high-resolution images of each of your products.
 Sixty percent of shoppers reported needing to see at least three to four images when shopping online, so include a number of photos from a variety of angles to help your conversion rate.

-The most successful ecommerce retailers are the ones that provide the smoothest checkout experience.
+The most successful eCommerce businesses are the ones that provide the smoothest checkout experience.
 If the process of purchasing your product or service is too long or difficult, customers are less likely to follow through.

-Many ecommerce solutions (such as WooCommerce, PrestaShop, and Magento) already offer easy-to-use checkout and cart options for online retailers, helping to provide a great customer experience.
+Many eCommerce solutions (such as WooCommerce, PrestaShop, Shopify and Magento) already offer easy-to-use checkout and shopping cart options for online retailers, helping to provide a great customer experience.

-If consumers abandon their carts, you need the functionality to identify where and why the drop-off occurred.
+If consumers leave before finishing check out, you need the cart abandonment functionality to identify where and why the drop-off occurred.
 Did the customer run into a snag in the payment process, for instance?
 What can you do to eliminate that hurdle?
 Similarly, did your customer visit any products other than their landing page?

 You can also work with a developer to create product tags that can determine what brings in the highest sales.
 Those tags can help you decide where to focus your advertising spend and marketing efforts.

-The online retail market is full of competition, but the benefits of adding an online retail element can be well worth the effort for many businesses.
-The above ecommerce best practices can help you improve sales, drive growth, and thrive as a trusted online retailer.
+The online retail market is full of competition, but the benefits of creating an online store can be well worth the effort for many businesses.
+The above eCommerce tips can help you improve sales, drive growth, and thrive as a trusted online retailer.